LeSuiss/test-technique-AL/README.md

 # testing
 BACKEND is tetable, run npm run test while in /backend If so you are good to procede to next step.

+# To be improved
+cache is singlely hanlde in backend, adding it in front would be profitable(react query).